 It is easier for people to grasp concepts and retain information about provisions in a bill tied to real experiences.

 With a story, the issue is not about candidates or parties, the issue is about someone – like the person you are engaging – who will be helped by the bill.

 Stories can open doors and connect people to common ground.

 Include factual arguments and/or data as evidence to support your position, but only if you are well versed in the information.
 The committee may ask questions and you should be comfortable and confident that you can respond or offer to get back with an answer.

 “I urge you to vote in favor of…” or “against” [bill number again]

 - Thank the committee for the opportunity to speak and offer to answer questions they may have.

-Unless you memorize your oral testimony, print it out with a font large enough (min.
-16pt) to comfortably see and read or refer to it while sitting at a desk or standing at podium or a microphone.
+For your brief speaking testimony, print with a large enough font that you can comfortably see and read or refer to it while standing at a table or podium (14 – 16 pt).

-Practice your oral testimony until you feel comfortable and able to keep it under the committee’s time limit.
+Practice verbal testimony until you feel comfortable and able to keep it under the time limit (two to three minutes).
 If certain words or phrases cause you to stumble, rework them until it flows better.
 If you tend to speak rapidly, practice slowing your pace to ensure the committee catches everything you say.